At UMass Dartmouth, physics majors receive an outstanding education in:

-So, you'll take a variety of courses in physics, mathematics, and science, as well as in liberal arts and the social sciences.
-You can also take courses in fields like astrophysics and environmental physics where knowledge is rapidly expanding.
-Your education will be comprehensive and contemporary.
+Your education will be comprehensive and contemporary: physics, mathematics, and science as well as the liberal arts and social sciences.
+You can also take courses in fields such as astrophysics and environmental physics where knowledge is rapidly expanding.
+A sample curriculum might include:

-- In your first year, courses include physics for scientists and engineers, calculus, computer programming with C, and critical writing and reading.
+- First year: physics for scientists and engineers, calculus, computer programming, and critical writing/reading

-- As a senior, you'll study solid state physics, and, by taking a number of elective courses, can focus on an area that interests you.
+- Fourth year: solid state physics, and, by taking elective courses, you can focus on an area that interests you

-In recognition of the wide interest in the exciting discoveries about the universe, the Physics Department offers an option in the allied fields of astronomy and astrophysics.
-This program teaches students the observational and analytical methods astronomers use to study the cosmos, as well as the physics underlying celestial phenomena, from the creation of the universe to the generation of stellar energy to the formation of black holes.
-To pursue the Astronomy/Astrophysics option, physics majors must first gain sufficient foundation in basic physics and mathematics; they will subsequently take a full array of advanced courses in physics, listed below, plus several courses specifically designed for the option.
-Students who successfully complete the option may wish to follow graduate-school or career paths in astronomy, astrophysics, or physics.
-Entry to the Astronomy/Astrophysics option program requires approval of the Physics Department chairperson.
+For students who want to explore exciting discoveries about the universe, the Physics Department offers an option in the allied fields of astronomy and astrophysics.
+You can learn about the observational and analytical methods astronomers use to study the cosmos as well as the physics underlying celestial phenomena, from the creation of the universe, to the generation of stellar energy, to the formation of black holes.